azanghalib/Cricket_Match_Website-/README.md

 # Cricket_Match_Website-
 I developed this cricket match website using HTML CSS JS PHP .To see the website visit https://rmgcricketmatch.netlify.app/
 ## -Website-
-Portfolio website build using HTML5, CSS3, JavaScript and PHP.
+This match website build using HTML5, CSS3, JavaScript and PHP.

 <a href="https://rmgcricketmatch.netlify.app/" target="_blank">**Visit Now** 🚀</a>